Next-Tecnologia/opensupports-next/README.md

 4. Set the port to 7070 and start the SMTP server.

 5. Every time the application sends an email, it will be reflected there.

+---

+## Next Tecnologia changes

+This version have additional features:

+- Some fixes in frontend ("intolerant errors")
+- List only departments associated with logged staff
+- List only users associated with logged staff
+- Client relationship with users and deparments
+- Capability of create ticket in another user (only staff)

+**Be careful** if you get a new version of OpenSupports and try merge with this project.